-My specific research interests lie in administrative law and the design of administrative redress systems (across local, national, and international levels).
-My work in this field has been published in leading journals, been funded by a range of organisations, and engaged directly with both governmental and non-governmental stakeholders.
-My work has also been cited by the UK Ministry of Justice and in Parliament.
-Updates on my work are available via my website, Law + Good Administration.
+My interests lie in public and administrative law, and particularly the design of administrative redress systems.
+My work in this field has been published in leading journals and been funded by a range of organisations, including the ESRC and the Nuffield Foundation.
+Frequent updates on my work are available via my website, Law + Good Administration.

 - LL.B (Hons) (first class, ranked second) (University of Manchester)